ChrisMBarr/UserScripts/README.md

 ## Amazon Vine Enhancer
 **[📜 Install Amazon Vine Enhancer Script](https://raw.githubusercontent.com/FiniteLooper/UserScripts/main/src/amazon-vine-enhancer.user.js)**

+Minor UI improvements to browsing items on Amazon Vine:
+* The top bar with the search and the footer with the pagination will stick to stick to the page as you scroll
-Minor UI improvements to browsing items on Amazon Vine.
-This will cause the top bar and the side bar with the categories to stick to the page as you scroll.
-However, if the categories are taller than your browser window then only the top bar will stick and the categories will scroll as they do by default.
+* The side bar with the categories will also stick as you scroll, unless the categories are taller than your browser window
+* Pressing the left and right arrow keys on your keyboard will navigate to the previous and next pages of whatever you are viewing

 ![](doc-img/amazon-vine.gif)